Phone

 From both historical and thematic perspectives, human rights are generally categorized into three generations:

 • First Generation of Human Rights: This generation comprises civil and political rights, such as the right to life, freedom of expression, freedom of belief and religion, and the right to marry.
-These rights gained prominence prior to the Second World War and were codified in the 1966 International Covenant on Civil and Political Rights, which established binding legal obligations for member states.
+These rights gained prominence before the Second World War and were codified in the 1966 International Covenant on Civil and Political Rights, which established binding legal obligations for member states.

 • Third Generation of Human Rights: The third generation, often referred to as solidarity rights, includes collective rights such as the right to development, the right to a healthy environment, the right to peace, and the right to the common heritage of humanity.
 These rights gained international attention during the 1970s, particularly through the advocacy of developing countries.
 The Vienna Declaration of 1993 recognized the importance of these rights; however, many of them have not yet been fully codified into binding international legal instruments.